sheryew/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-User provides a specific month.
+User provides a specific month/a list of months.
     * 1a1.
-HR Insight shows all birthdays in the specified month.
+HR Insight shows all birthdays in the specified month/s.

   Use case ends.